think-mubin/MinimalSway/README.md

 ```

 ### Installing the font
-The configuration uses the [Fira Code](https://github.com/tonsky/FiraCode) font.
+The configuration uses the [Iosevka](https://github.com/be5invis/Iosevka) font.
 You can
-download it from [here](https://github.com/tonsky/firacode/releases/latest).
-After you
+download it from [here](https://github.com/be5invis/Iosevka/releases/tag/latest).
+After
-have downloaded and unzipped the file, run the following command to install it:
+you have downloaded and unzipped the file, run the following command to install it:
 ```bash
 $ mv *.ttf /usr/share/fonts/TTF
 ```